 Follow these basic tips

 If this is your first time in New York, don't worry.
-There are hundreds of doubts that will plague you now, just as they plagued all of us travellers when we were there for the first time.
+There are hundreds of doubts that will assail you now, just as they assailed all of us travellers when we were there for the first time.
 Likewise, we've all fallen into the tourist traps that the city has prepared for its visitors.
-That's why I've decided to compile the best ones 10 travel tips for New York in this article.
+That's why I've decided to compile the best ones 15 travel tips for New York in this article.
 I'm sure you'll find them useful to start organising your trip.

 Plan your itinerary

-To avoid wasting a lot of time (and money) on unnecessary sightseeing, I recommend that you roughly organise your itinerary according to days or things you want to see.
+To avoid wasting a lot of time (and money) on unnecessary tours, I recommend that you organise - roughly speaking - an itinerary by days or by things you want to see.
 Here are some practical guides that I think will help you organise your time as efficiently as possible: Things to do in New York City in the Fall y 7-day New York Itinerary.

 Take out travel insurance

-Follow these guides to make sure you don't miss out on the big dates, wherever you go
+Follow these guides to make sure you don't miss the dates when you go

 - New York in January: don't let the cold weather stop you.
-The year has just started and it's a great time to finish enjoying the Christmas lights.
+The year has just begun and it's a great time to finish enjoying the Christmas lights.

 - New York in February: Take advantage of the great prices that the low season has to offer - the best hotels are much cheaper!
 Plus, celebrating Valentine's Day in the Big Apple is an American experience not to be missed.